craftcms/docs/docs/2.x/plugins/hooks-reference.md

 Called by

-:   <api:Craft\AssetElementType::getAvailableActions()>
+:   <craft2:Craft\AssetElementType::getAvailableActions()>

 Return

 :   An array of element actions.

 Gives plugins a chance to add additional actions to the asset index page.
-Each item in the array can either be an element action’s class handle or an instantiated <api:Craft\IElementAction> object.
+Each item in the array can either be an element action’s class handle or an instantiated <craft2:Craft\IElementAction> object.

 ```php
 public function addAssetActions($source)